I really wish I didn’t have to address this topic. I mean, we’re putting brand new babies and toxic exposure in one sentence…

 Baby formula has come a long way and is made to mirror breast milk as close as possible.

-We don’t know all that much about the composition of breast milk.
+We don’t know a whole lot about the composition of breast milk.
 What we do know, however, is that many known components of breast milk cannot be duplicated by the industry.

 Given the choice between dairy and soy, I’d stay away from a soy-based baby formula.
 If soy-based infant formula is the only way to feed you baby though, don’t worry about it.
 Soy-based formula is much better than no food.